wp-plugins/music-store/readme.txt

 Now, your user can download the product by a new time period.

+= Q: How can be customized the download page? =

+A: The download page is a special page, that is populated at runtime.
+By default the page is empty, but the download links are added at the end of page when it is visited by the users.
+This page, can be edited like any other page in WordPress.
+You simply should open the page for edition, and modify its content.

+I suggest you that the last information in your download page, be a text indicating that the links below are the download links to the purchased files.

 == Screenshots ==
 01. Music Store Item
 02. Music Store Song Section